 New York Diary presents one New Yorker’s personal take on September 11 and its aftermath.
 How was the immediate, unintelligible horror of the attacks digested and domesticated in the days and weeks that followed?

-For Gay Pride this year we reexamine Tiffany and Nate.
-They are black, homeless, queer and trans and have survived on the streets of New York City for years.
+Tiffany and Nate.
+Black, homeless, queer and trans they have survived on the streets of New York City for years.

-As race riots engulf our nation it is important to look at basic human needs of shelter, education, healthcare, and so much more, that often elude this population.
+As race continues to engulf our nation it is important to look at basic human needs of shelter, education, healthcare, and so much more, that often elude this population.
 Until we address the systemic racism baked into every institution in our country, we will never move forward.

 We post two seasons that consist of twenty six, 60-second video segments on certain aspects of their life.